luismcastillo/SJSU-art75/tutorials/tuts/03g_embeddingVideo_vimeoYouTube/README.md

 # What is an iframe tag?

 An iframe is an HTML tag that allows you to embed content from another website.
-When you display videos in <iframe> code copied from YouTube/Vimeo, you are creating a little window on your site to the videos hosted on YouTube/Vimeo.
+When you display videos in <iframe> embed code copied from YouTube/Vimeo, you are creating a window on your site that displays content to YouTube/Vimeo.

-This is great because you can have large files hosted by their servers, but you will have their logo unless you upgrade to a paid account.
+This is great because you can have large files hosted by their servers, but you will have their logo displayed unless you upgrade to a paid account.

 # Embedding Videos

-You can embed your video directly from vimeo or youtube using the HTML iframe tag.
-Here is a step by step guide:
+Step by step guide:

 ### Video from Vimeo and YouTube
 ![Embed Media](images/Embed_1.png)